marcusfrdk/create-app-icon/README.md

 ## Default Sizes

-By default, the IOS icon sizes are set to the iPhones defaults.
+By default, the IOS icon sizes are set to the iPhone's defaults.
 All Apple watch and Android sizes are checked.

 ## Installation